JayVora-SerpentCS/SerpentCS_Contributions/website_multi_image_zoom/README.rst

 Description
 ===========

 * This module was written to add the functionality of adding multiple images for product and zoom in/out feature on product image.
 * The Module provides a good zoom feature for your product images, is always a plus point online.
 * As it allows visitors to see multiple images for a product and the minor details of your products, as sometimes customers prefer to feel and touch, so you can easily replace this by having a good zoom feature with multiple image which really brings out the details in your product.
-* While shopping online, we have seen various eShops having a multiple images and zoom feature in website, which ODOO does not yet provide officially.Website Product multi image fills the gap at certain extent and by providing you to add multiple images and zoom feature, thus reducing end-user able to zoom in/out the products he/she wants to purchase.
+* While shopping online, we have seen various eShops having a multiple images and zoom feature in website, which ODOO does not yet provide officially.
+ Website Product multi image fills the gap at certain extent and by providing you to add multiple images and zoom feature, thus reducing end-user able to zoom in/out the products he/she wants to purchase.

 Usage
 =====